DarkZer010/DarkZer010/README.md

 I am a Cybersecurity Professional specializing in **Malware Analysis**.
 My work involves dissecting malicious software in controlled environments to understand its behavior, capabilities, and persistence mechanisms.

-**Fundamental Principles**: All research and development conducted here is applied exclusively in controlled environments, authorized labs, CTFs, and Bug Bounty programs.
-Activities without explicit consent are illegal.
+**Fundamental Principles**: All malware analysis is conducted exclusively in isolated sandboxes and authorized lab environments for defensive purposes.
+The goal is to understand threats, develop detection signatures, and support incident response.
+Reverse engineering is performed only on legally obtained samples for research and defense.
+Unauthorized use or distribution of malware is illegal.

 #### Technologies
 [![My Skills](https://skillicons.dev/icons?i=bash,cpp,kotlin)](https://skillicons.dev)